drbokko/fedora-fluka/ReadMe.md

 ```
 export DISPLAY=hostname.domain:0.0
 ```
+to enable the running of the X11 forwarding.

 ### Using the container
 Once in the docker container shell you could use the shell as if you would on a normal linux system.